OlivierLD/raspberry-coffee/NMEA.mux.WebUI/small.server.extended/README.md

 ![Bonnet wiring](../Adafruit.Ultimate.GPS.RPiZero.Bonnet.2_bb.png)

-# TODO
-- Describe the way to get to the log files, download, etc.
-- Document Web UI: `runner.html`, `logMgmt.html`, etc.
+### Extras
 - Cue-card for the UI (depends on your implementation):
 ```
 Button-2 + LongClick on Button-1: Shutdown (confirm with double-click within 3 seconds)
 DoubleClick on Button-1: Show local menu
 DoubleClick on Button-2: Screen Saver mode.
 Any simple-click to resume.
 ```

+# TODO
+- Describe the way to get to the log files, download, etc.
+- Document Web UI: `runner.html`, `logMgmt.html`, etc.
-- Simulator for the buttons.
-Done.
+- Simulator for the buttons. &#9989; Done.